gorda/istio.io/content/en/blog/2018/egress-https/index.md

 sections, and
 [change Istio to the blocking-egress-by-default policy](/docs/tasks/traffic-management/egress/egress-control/#change-to-the-blocking-by-default-policy).

-## Bookinfo with HTTPS access to a Google Books web service
+## Bookinfo with HTTPS access to a Google Books web service{#Bookinfo-with-https-access-to-a-google-books-web-service}

 Deploy a new version of the _details_ microservice, _v2_, that fetches the book details from [Google Books APIs](https://developers.google.com/books/docs/v1/getting_started).
 Run the following command; it sets the
 `DO_NOT_ENCRYPT` environment variable of the service's container to `false`.
 This setting will instruct the deployed